ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 2. Attempt to update the workstep with new information.
 3. Save the changes to the workstep.
 4. Access the workstep in the BPI system again.
-5. Verify that the new workstep information displays correctly
+5. Verify that the new workstep information is displayed correctly

 Test Passing Criteria: